redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 | Publisher |  ✅  | ✅  |  ✅  |   ✅   |              |
 | Admin     |  ✅  | ✅  |  ✅  |   ✅   |      ✅      |

-## RedwoodJS Auth and RBAC Support
+## Auth and RBAC Checklist

 - Implement an Identity as a Service/Authentication Provider
 - Define and Assign Roles
 - Set Roles to Current User
 - Enforce Access
 - Secure Web and Api sides

-- Helps to be familiar with [Blog Tutorial](https://redwoodjs.com/tutorial/welcome-to-redwood) as well as pages, cells, services, authentication, and routes.
+Helps to be familiar with [Blog Tutorial](https://redwoodjs.com/tutorial/welcome-to-redwood) as well as pages, cells, services, authentication, and routes.

 ## Identity as a Service